Gotion High-Tech — 2025 at a Glance

 Other businesses 1.51 3.34 % +3.59 %

-Second, power batteries grew faster (32.85 %) than energy storage (15.76 %), suggesting that the EV business was the primary driver of Gotion’s strong 2025.
-The gap likely reflects per-kWh price erosion in the ESS market, similar to the pattern seen across the industry.
+Power batteries grew faster (32.85%) than energy storage (15.76%), suggesting the EV business was the primary growth driver.
+The gap reflects per-kWh price erosion in the ESS market — total battery sales volume grew 56.30% but revenue only 27.35%, confirming ASPs fell substantially.

 Power battery systems 14.39 % -0.75 pp